borglandlab/RunningWheel/WheelAnalsis_Windows.md

 In addition, make sure that your system PATH variable includes python or your computer will be unable to find it.
 This will prevent the code that I am sharing here from working on your computer.
 You can learn more about how to do this at this [website](https://www.educative.io/edpresso/how-to-add-python-to-path-variable-in-windows).

+Also, Raspian, the Raspberry Pi operating system automatically comes with python and Pip.
+However, in addition to downloading python onto your personal computer, you may also need to download pip.
+You can learn how to do this [here](https://pip.pypa.io/en/stable/installation/).

-Also make sure that the directories used in all code line up with the directories on your computer.
+Finally, make sure that the directories used in all code line up with the directories on your computer.
 See below for more information on changing this.

 I have created 3 different python modules that you need to download:
 1. [GETdata_wheel.py](https://github.com/borglandlab/RunningWheel/blob/main/Analysis_Code/Windows/Code/Python/GETdata_wheel.py)